tno-terminology-design/tev2-specifications/docs/spec-files/32-hrg.md

 We need to decide whether this document actually describes

 - (the possible structures of) HRGs, or
-- the ways in hwich the generation of an HRG can be specified
+- the ways in which the generation of an HRG can be specified
 :::